Sooranad: Notable people

 Nelson Sooranad is a standup comedian and actor who is active in Malayalam film and television.
 With 23 years of experience in mimicry, Nelson Sooranad is known for his talent in entertaining others with witty performance and dialogues.
 He has acted in films like ‘Small Family’, ‘Spanish Masala’, ‘Romans’, ‘Kutteem Kolum’, ‘Rajadhi Raja’ ‘Adu Oru Bheekara Jeeviyaanu’ and ‘ATM’.
 He is now a very important part of all Malayalam Comedy Shows.soumya sadanandan is a director and actress.
 Sooranad Ravi (1943 February 7 - 2018 October 24) is a children's literature writer and translator who has authored over a hundred works in Malayalam literature, including short stories, poems and translations.

+Rajesh Babu K Sooranad, the HR Professional turned Film Producer is hailing from Sooranad.